 Loss of clean time, non-fulfillment of duties, or missing two consecutive subcommittee meetings without prior notification to the Chairperson, Vice-Chairperson, Secretary may result in being removed from their commitment.

-The WSR subcommittee shall meet as needed to review guidelines and other business.

 The WSR subcommittee shall archive all contacts and procedures for use by future participants.

 WSR Subcommittee Voting/Elections